Welcome to Yingtao’s Homepage!

 Biography

 My name is Yingtao Luo (Ying-Tao Luo, 罗颖韬).
 I am a third-year Ph.D. student in joint Machine Learning and Public Policy program (with Heinz College and Machine Learning Department) at Carnegie Mellon University.
-I am mainly advised by Prof. Rema Padman to work on sequential decision-making agent for heart failure problem and data, with the guidance and help from Prof. Reza Skandari and Prof. Arman Kilic.
+I am mainly advised by Prof. Rema Padman, with the guidance and help from Prof. Reza Skandari at Imperial College London, Prof. Bryan Wilder at CMU, and Dr. Arman Kilic at MUSC, on research that combines methodological innovation in sequential decision-making agents with real-world applications in heart transplantation decision-making.
 Before joining CMU, I primarily work with Prof. Jun Zhu at Tsinghua University, Prof. Qiang Liu at CASIA and many other wonderful people.
 I also worked at Damo Academy of Alibaba and Microsoft Research Asia for research intern.

-I am very grateful so far for all the great people from whom I learn a lot and get a lot of support.
+I am very grateful for my collaborators and all the other great people from whom I learn a lot and get a lot of support.
 Their impacts have really shaped and transformed who I am now.

 Methodology Interest